The Good Son (film): Plot

 As Susan and Mark grow closer, Henry insinuates that he will kill Susan rather than let Mark continue to develop a relationship with her.
-When a fight breaks out between Henry and Mark, Wallace locks Mark in the den.
+When a fight breaks out between the two boys, Wallace locks Mark in the den.
 Henry asks a suspicious Susan to go for a walk with him, while Mark escapes and chases after them.
 Susan confronts Henry, asking him if he killed Richard, to which Henry simply replies, "What if I did?"
 Susan realizes that Mark was right about Henry's true nature.
-She tells Henry that he needs help, but he refuses and flees.
+She tells Henry that he needs help, but Henry refuses and flees.

-Susan gives chase and upon arriving at a cliff, Henry pushes her over the edge.
+Susan gives chase, and upon arriving at a cliff, Henry pushes her over the edge.
 As Susan dangles from a branch on the cliffside, Henry tries to drop a rock on her, but Mark arrives and tackles him.
 Susan manages to climb back up just in time to grab hold of the boys as they roll over the edge, one in each hand.
-Henry holds on with both hands but Mark's one-handed grip begins to slip.
+Henry holds on with both hands, but Mark's one-handed grip begins to slip.
 With only enough strength to save one of them, Susan releases Henry and he falls to his death.
 Susan pulls Mark up and they look down at Henry's corpse being washed away into the ocean.

 When Mark returns home to Arizona, he reflects upon Susan's choice to save him instead of Henry.
-He wonders if she would make the same choice again, but knows it is something that he will never ask her.
+Mark wonders if she would make the same choice again, but knows it is something that he will never ask her.